Gideon Fell: Television

 The Seat of the Scornful was adapted as a 1956 episode of the BBC Sunday Night Theatre.
 Fell was portrayed by Finlay Currie.

 Radio

+Fell appeared in several original BBC radio dramas written by Carr.
+The first was a three-part serial, Who Killed Matthew Corbin? broadcast on 7 December 1939 (part 1), 7 January 1940 (part 2) and 14 January 1940 (part 3).
+This was followed a month later by The Black Minute broadcast on 14 February 1940 and then The Devil in the Summerhouse broadcast on 14 October 1940.
+These starred Gordon McLeod as Fell.

-The Clock Strikes Eight, written by Carr was broadcast on On 18 May 1944, for the anthology series Appointment with Fear.
+Fell returned in The Dead Sleep Lightly broadcast by the BBC on 23 August 1943, voiced by Milton Rosmer.
+Carr's The Clock Strikes Eight (which includes a clue recycled from Who Killed Matthew Corbin?) was broadcast on 18 May 1944, for the anthology series Appointment with Fear.
 Richard George played Fell.

+In 1946, Abraham Sofaer played Fell in another version of The Devil in the Summer House for the BBC Light Programme.
+The story was again adapted in 1947 with Julian Mitchell.

-The Hollow Man was adapted for Saturday Night Theatre, with Norman Shelley as Fell.
+In 1959, The Hollow Man was adapted for Saturday Night Theatre, with Norman Shelley as Fell.

-Donald Sinden played Dr. Fell in a series of eight BBC Radio adaptations.
+Donald Sinden played Dr. Fell in a series of eight BBC Radio adaptations of Carr's novels from 1997 to 2001.